-After CLIG submissions are received by the DSE/EIS, each local CSPD Plan is reviewed by designated staff (i.e., programmatic, data and fiscal MSDE liaisons) through the utilization of a comprehensive template created to ensure all required plan components are adequately addressed.
+After CLIG submissions are received by the DEI/SES, each local CSPD Plan is reviewed by designated staff (i.e., programmatic, data and fiscal MSDE liaisons) through the utilization of a comprehensive template created to ensure all required plan components are adequately addressed.
 Approval of each local CSPD Plan is required to maintain robust professional learning for all early intervention providers, families and other early care and education professionals.
 When local CSPD plans are missing data or other required components, specific technical assistance is provided to support local plan approval.
-Designated MSDE, DSE/EIS staff also review Final Program Reports to ensure appropriate implementation of each local CSPD Plan.
+Designated MSDE, DEI/SES staff also review Final Program Reports to ensure appropriate implementation of each local CSPD Plan.

-Suitable Qualifications
+Personnel Standards/Suitable Qualifications

 The MSDE/MITP has established policies relating to the establishment and maintenance of personnel standards pursuant to COMAR 13A.13.02.08(I) and 34 CFR §303.119.
-There are two components to Maryland's Personnel Standards for Early Intervention Service Providers:
+There are two components to Maryland's Personnel Standards for Early Intervention Service Providers.
+Personnel providing early intervention services under this part to eligible children and their families in excess of 15 percent of employment hours shall meet: